bitpay/wallet/README.md

   Add Wallet -> Create or Join -> Advanced options -> Wallet Seed -> select Trezor or Ledger

-Both devices support multiple accounts, so you can use then for multiple wallets.
-Select the account and the click on create or join.
+Both devices support multiple accounts, so you can use them for multiple wallets.
+Select the account and then click on create or join.

-It is also possible to import an wallet from a device using:
+It is also possible to import a wallet from a device using:
   Add Wallet -> Import -> Hardware wallet

 Here it is also necesary to select the account number.

 When creating or joining a wallet, Copay will ask for two public keys for the device.
-One public keys is used for the wallet itself and the other is used as entropy source to create a private / public key pair for signing request to the Wallet Service.
+One public keys is used for the wallet itself and the other is used as an entropy source to create a private / public key pair for signing requests to the Wallet Service.

-Everytime you need to sign a transaction, the device will be needed to performe the signature.
-Follow the screen instructions after clicking the `send` or `accept` buttons.
+Every time you need to sign a transaction, the device will be needed to perform the signature.
+Follow the on screen instructions after clicking the `send` or `accept` buttons.

-Finally, in case you loose the device and you have the 24 words seed for the device, you can recover access to your funds using Copay, see: https://github.com/bitpay/copay/blob/master/backupRecovery.md#hardware-wallets
+Finally, in case you lose the device and you have the 24 word seed for the device, you can recover access to your funds using Copay, see: https://github.com/bitpay/copay/blob/master/backupRecovery.md#hardware-wallets

 ## Translations